ssunchu10/llm-chat-app/README.md

 ## Notes
 ### Time Spent
-~15–20 hours over 4 days.
+~12–17 hours over 4 days.

 ### Trade-offs and Limitations
-No persistent backend or database integration (by design for scope).
+No persistent backend or database integration: Currently, chat history is stored in memory only and resets on page refresh.
+For production use, integrating a database would enable persistent conversations across sessions.

-API provider is Together.ai; can be swapped with Hugging Face or OpenAI.
+API provider: The app uses Together.ai for model responses.
+The integration is modular and can easily be replaced with Hugging Face, OpenAI, or custom endpoints.

-Streaming behavior is minimal and can be enhanced.
+Streaming: Response streaming is basic and can be enhanced to improve the smoothness of model replies.

 ### Challenge Criteria Checklist
  Chat UI with user and assistant messages